What Is Written Ability Test (WAT) For MBA?

 MBA programs, especially at the top Indian Institutes of Management (IIMs) and other esteemed B-schools.

-As the name implies, the candidate must write an essay on a specified topic under a predetermined word count in
+As the name implies, the candidate must write an essay on a specified topic within a fixed word limit in this round.

 Why Does Written Ability Test Matters in MBA Admission Process?